sanjanarathnyke/Customer-Segmentation/README.md

 ---

 **Note:**
-Make sure `kmeans_model.pkl` and `scaler.pkl` are compatible with the input features:
+Ensure `kmeans_model.pkl` and `scaler.pkl` are compatible with the input features:
 - `Annual Income (k$)`
 - `Spending Score (1-100)`

-If you need to retrain the model, ensure the same feature names and scaling
+If you need to retrain the model, use the same feature names and scaling as in the original